sagi-test-pbc/scalar-multiplication-jsong-pb-denver-070918/README.md

-# Scalar Multiplication, Groups and the Generator Point
+# Scalar Multiplication, Groups, Generator Point and Public Point

 ### Try it